-This quick and easy Egg Roll in a Bowl is a healthy, low carb recipe that comes together in just 20 minutes and has a delicious spicy mayo sauce for you to drizzle on top.
-Keep things low carb and Whole30 compliant by serving it with cauliflower rice or try adding some white rice and roasted veggies on the side.
+This quick and easy Egg Roll in a Bowl is a healthy, low carb recipe that comes together in just 15-20 minutes and has a delicious spicy mayo sauce for you to drizzle on top.
 This yummy Asian-inspired recipe is sure to become a family favorite!

 Ground Pork: Most egg rolls are made with ground pork and it is my protein of choice in this recipe.
 I find that most people don’t cook with ground pork frequently so this is a great recipe to make that uses ground pork.

 Shredded Coleslaw Mix: This recipe really could not be any easier, you don’t even have to chop the veggies!

 Garlic & Ginger: The real key to this recipe is to use enough fresh garlic and ginger for maximum flavor.
 Fresh ginger and garlic always tastes the best but if you need to use pre-minced go ahead and do it!

 Coconut Aminos: Coconut aminos are a common soy-free substitute for soy sauce in many recipes.
 They taste very similar to soy sauce but taste just slightly sweeter.
 You can find this on the Asian aisle of your local grocery, usually near the soy sauce.

 Sesame Oil: Sesame oil is what gives this recipe that classic egg roll flavor.
 You should be able to find this ingredient in the Asian aisle of your grocery store.

 Rice Vinegar: Rice vinegar is completely gluten free, Whole30 compatible, and gives this dish just the right amount of brightness.